n0rad/hard-disk-manager/readme.md

 # HDM

-HDM is a software that do Hard Drives Management.
+HDM is a software that do Hard Drive Management.

 It handle physical and logical disks lifecycle throughout servers.

-HDM get:
+Disks States:
-- `list` Info (location, serial, size, labels, form factor, ...) about plugged and unplugged disks across servers
+- `list`: List disks Info (serial, size, labels, form factor, ...) for plugged and unplugged disks
-- with a `scan`
-- Disks `health`
-- `index` files location, size and date
+- `index`: Index files location, size and date
-- `search` for files location, even on unplugged disks
+- `search`: Search for files, even on unplugged disks
-- `verify`, `inspect`, `checkup`
-- `index` disks file
-- Check directories are `backupable`

-HDM do:
+- `location`: Get disk physical location
+- `forget` : Remove all stored info about a disk and his files

+Add/Remove disks:
-- New disks `prepare` for usage (partition, encrypt, format, mount)
+- `prepare` : Prepare a new disks (partition, encrypt, format, mount) (requires no partitions)
-- Auto `add` plugged-in disks for usage (luksOpen, mount, restart)
+- `add` : Add plugged-in disks for usage (mdadm, luksOpen, mount, restart)
-- Handle disk `remove` actions (stop, kill, umount, luksClose )
+- `remove`: Pre or post disk unplug actions (stop, kill, umount, luksClose, spin-down, sleep)
-- Auto cleanup removed disks
+- `erase`: Erase entire disk (requires no partitions)

+Disk health :
-- Handle disks health `test`
+- `health`: Report disks health
+- `test`: Test disk healthiness
-- Pending blocks `repair`
+- `repair`: Repair pending blocks
-- Trigger `backup`, even for disks of different size
-- Run `backup`
-- Directories `sync` across servers
-- `restore`

-HDM will notify for
-- Notify for disks in bad state
+Disk saving/sync:
+- `backupable`: Check directories can be backup (target size, target plugged)

-- `check`
+- `backup`: backup directories
-- run an `agent` that
+- `restore`: restore a file from backup, also used by `repair`

+Global lifecycle:
+- `check`: visit all checks commands to ensure everything is ok
-HDM ask for human intervention to:
+- `agent`: Run a agent that inotify and self handle all possible commands and ask for human intervention
-- Give password to format/open disks
-- `destroy` Disk into too bad state to be trustable
-- Plug a specific disk for backup, repair or restore
-- handle Directory not backupable due to unmatched source vs target size

-## Requirements
+## Current requirements

+- uniq label for each partitions of all disks if using labels as id
 - can ssh to servers with ssh agent
 - can ssh from server to servers
 - can run sudo on servers without password
-- lsbk >= 2.33
+- lsblk >= 2.33
 - smartctl >= 7.0
 - hdparm
 - rsync

 ## Install

-Same single binary file for agent, controller and cli
+HDM is a single binary file, just download and extract it to any bin directory

 ## Usage

 ## TODO

-- find non backed-up path
+- find non backed-up paths

-Agent:
+- get disk name for a file in any filesystem (links, overlays)
+- sync directories across servers
+- remove without selector should find mounted removed devices
+- prepare by location
+- periodic set to readonly
+- save last backup time so we know we should do it again
+- list disks location by server
+- put sas disk in sleep mode
+- get disk by-path from label
+- get disk name from location
+- refuse to prepare a new disk if label is already sued by another device
-- inotify any file change: run backup, re-index
+- agent: inotify any file change: run backup, re-index
-- trigger notification to operator: disk needs to be plugged, size of directory cannot be backuped, disk has failure
+- agent: trigger notification to operator: disk needs to be plugged, size of directory cannot be backuped, disk has failure
--

-sdo -> 325
-sdk -> 155

-switch 15W
-freebox 22W
-bbox -> 7W